Pierre-Auguste Renoir: Brushstrokes of a Genius

 At the age of 21, Renoir moved to Paris and enrolled at the prestigious Ecole des Beaux Arts.
 The young artist studied under Charles Gleyre, whose other students included Claude Monet, Alfred Sisley and Jean-Frederic Bazille.
 Renoir began meeting and exhibiting with his classmates, along with several other French artists, and became instrumental in establishing the group widely known as the French Impressionists.

-Renoir began exhibiting his paintings in Paris in 1864, but it wasn't until the first organized Impressionist exhibit 10 years later that he gained widespread recognition.
+Renoir began exhibiting his paintings in Paris in 1864, but it wasn't until the first organized Impressionist exhibition ten years later that he gained widespread recognition.
 His lively, sensual paintings set him apart from his peers and, through his work, Renoir created a modern, carefree image of the French bourgeoisie.

 During the 1870s, Renoir enjoyed great success as a portraitist and an inspiring trip to Italy in 1881 led him to develop the increasingly singular artistic style with which we are most familiar today.
 Renoir's solo exhibition in 1883 at the Durand-Ruel Gallery in Paris confirmed his position as one of the leading artistic masters of the day.